rackerlabs/docs-service-blocks/docs/migration-services/index.rst

      - Expert direction that creates program confidence and momentum
    * - Apply our service factory methodology
      - Develop a repeatable, robust, and rapid approach to migration
-   * - Take the customer through the production stability and continuity in their new environment
+   * - Take the customer through to production stability and continuity in their new environment
      - Shared responsibility for successful delivery